magento-hackathon/EAVCleaner/README.md

-# EAV Cleaner Console Command
+# Magento 2 EAV Cleaner Console Command

 Purpose of this project is to check for different flaws that can occur due to EAV and provide cleanup functions.